-MR. HARVEY describes poetry in modern times as 'usually a flower of good or evil. but,' he says, 'it is the timber of poetry that wears most surely and there is no timber that has not strong roots'
+Mr. Harvey describes poetry in modern times as 'usually a flower of good or evil. but,' he says, 'it is the timber of poetry that wears most surely and there is no timber that has not strong roots'

 A Programme in Honour of St. David

-(Cerddorfa Genediaethol Cymru)
+(Cerddorfa Genedlaethol Cymru)

-Conducted by WARWICK BRAITHWAITE
+Conducted by Warwick Braithwaite

-AMONG those who helped Holbrooko with encouragement and understanding, was the poet T.E.
-Ellis, whoso great work, ' Tho Cauldron of Anwn,' Holbrooke was anxious to compose as an operatic trilogy; the project gradually took shape and was carried to successful completion.
+Among those who helped Holbrooke with encouragement and understanding, was the poet T.E.
+Ellis, whose great work, 'The Cauldron of Anwn,' Holbrooke was anxious to compose as an operatic trilogy; the project gradually took shape and was carried to successful completion.
 The subject, taken from the old Welsh mythology, is one in which Holbrooke's romantic temperament found full scope, and the music is vivid and forceful, in keeping with the tragic passionate story.
 The first opera in the trilogy was played in Hammersteins' ill-fated London Opera House in 1912, Nikisch and Holbrooke himself conducting alternately.
 Its name is The Children of Don.
 The second, Dylan, appeared at Drury Lane in 1915 under Sir Thomas Beecham's direction.
 Bronwen, the third opera of the series has not yet been heard.

 Its Prelude is a big and impressive tone poem in which there are three important themes, of which the last is a very old and well-beloved Welsh folk song.

-Speeches at the St. David's Day
+Speeches at the St. David's Day Banquet

 Relayed from the City Hall